KI7MT/dotnet-core-examples/Database/README.md

 ## Database .NET Core Examples

->NOTE: RedisLeaderboard is function, as is Neo4J, however, Neo4J queries need to be updated due to Dayabase changes between version data sets.
+>NOTE: RedisLeaderboard is fully functional and rendering properly.
+Neo4J, however,
+>queries need to be updated due to Database changes between version data-sets.
+>At present, the queries render null results.

 ## TODO